Tyrrell 026: Design

+Season overview

 Ken Tyrrell preferred to retain Verstappen but new team principal Craig Pollock signed Rosset due to his superior sponsorship money.
 Tyrrell was so incensed at this that he quit the team before the first race.
-His ire may not have been misplaced as Rosset failed the 107% qualifying cutoff on several occasions, and his performance at Monaco infuriated his mechanics so much that they defaced his paddock scooter, changing the letters in Rosset to spell tosser.
+Rosset failed the 107% qualifying cutoff on five occasions, and his performance at Monaco infuriated his mechanics so much that they defaced his paddock scooter, changing the letters in 'Rosset' to spell 'tosser'.

+Rosset finished eighth in Canada, which was ultimately the team's best result of the season, but was in danger of losing his seat to Danish driver Tom Kristensen.
+At a test at Magny-Cours, Rosset and Takagi posted almost equal times, with Kristensen around half a second slower, albeit with an older engine.
+Rosset said in 2019 that Kristensen drove the same car as he did, with only a change of seat and minor adjustments.
+Rosset went on to outqualify Takagi at the following race at the same circuit, the French Grand Prix.

 For the first few races, X-wings were used, but they were banned after the San Marino Grand Prix.

 The team was unclassified in the Constructors' Championship, with no points but behind Minardi due to the Italian team having a better finishing record.

-Current locations
+Livery

+As with the previous season, the 026 was painted in white and black with an additional silver accents.
+Other additional colours were added; orange for Takagi and green for Rosset.
+PIAA was the team's title sponsor for the second and final year before switching into Arrows.